-This recipe for fresh mint simple syrup is what I use to sweeten my favorite cold beverages – from cold brew iced tea to lemonade, and even iced coffee!
+This fresh mint simple syrup recipe is what I use to sweeten my favorite cold beverages - from cold brew iced tea to lemonade, and even iced coffee!

-- Heat the mixture until the sugar dissolves completely – you will want to place your saucepan over medium heat, stirring occasionally, until the sugar has fully dissolved.
+Step 2 - Heat the mixture until the sugar dissolves completely - you will want to place your saucepan over medium heat, stirring occasionally, until the sugar has fully dissolved.
+You do not need to boil simple syrup - a gentle heating will be enough to dissolve the sugar.

-- Strain the syrup, then chill for later use.
+Step 4- Strain the simple syrup, then chill for later use.
 You will want to pour the finished syrup through a strainer and into a jar or container with an airtight lid.
 Cool the syrup slightly, then transfer to the fridge to chill completely.

 - Lemonade - I love to use this simple syrup in place of sugar to sweeten freshly squeezed lemonade.
 It dissolves perfectly in the drink and adds a fresh clean flavor.